-2020 Incentive Award Plan
+2020 Equity Incentive Award Plan

 In December 2020, the Company adopted the 2020 Incentive Award Plan ("2020 Plan"), which became effective on December 10, 2020.
 The 2020 Plan initially reserved 2,606,546 shares of common stock for the issuance of stock options, stock appreciation rights, restricted stock awards, restricted stock units, performance bonus awards, performance stock units, dividend equivalents or other stock or cash based award granted to employees, directors and consultants of the Company.
 The number of shares reserved for future issuance under the 2020 Plan will increase annually on the first day of each fiscal year beginning in 2021 and ending in 2030 by the lesser of (i) 5% of the shares of common stock outstanding (on an as converted basis) on the last day of the immediately preceding fiscal year and (ii) such number of shares of common stock as determined by our board of directors, provided, however, no more than 18,000,000 shares of our common stock may be issued upon the exercise of incentive stock options.
+In 2021, an additional 1,334,099 shares of common stock became available for issuance under the 2020 Plan, as a result of the operation of the automatic annual increase provision.
 All options are exercisable over a period not to exceed the contractual term of ten years from the date the stock options were issued.
-On March 25, 2021, the Company authorized an additional 1,334,099 shares of common stock to be available for issuance under the 2020 Plan, as a result of the operation of an automatic annual increase provision.
-As of March 31, 2021, there were 3,158,754 shares available for grant under the 2020 Plan.
+As of June 30, 2021, there were 2,726,365 shares available for grant under the 2020 Plan.